Mapping and restoring fens and lean wet meadows

 Objective

-The project aims to preserve and restore fens and lean wet meadows along the European Green Belt, contributing to biodiversity protection and climate change adaptation.
-Three specific goals are pursued: improving knowledge of fen occurrence through remote sensing, testing measures to enable mowing despite wetness by closing and reopening drainage ditches, and raising awareness about the importance of these habitats to prevent further destruction.
+The project aimed to preserve and restore fens and lean wet meadows along the European Green Belt, contributing to biodiversity protection and climate change adaptation.
+Three specific objectives were pursued: to improve knowledge of fen occurrence through remote sensing, to test measures to allow mowing despite wetness by closing and reopening drainage ditches, and to raise awareness of the importance of these habitats to prevent further destruction.

 Approach

-• Use machine learning to classify and locate fens and lean wet meadows and to identify mapping areas and potential restoration sites.
+• Using machine learning to classify and locate fens and lean wet meadows and to identify mapping areas and potential restoration sites.

-• Implement restoration measures by closing drainage ditches, temporarily opening them before mowing to ensure the meadows are dry enough, and then closing them again.
+• Implementing restoration measures by closing drainage ditches, temporarily opening them before mowing to ensure the meadows are dry enough, and then closing them again.

-• Collaborate with locals to showcase and propose measures for their fens and wet meadows.
+• Working with local people identify and propose measures for their fens and wet meadows.

-• Advocate and highlight the value of fens and wetlands.
+• Advocating and highlighting the value of fens and wetlands.

 Sanguisorba officinalis, an endangared species of lean wet meadows. © Margit Gross